What is polycystic ovarian syndrome?

 In addition to maintaining a healthy weight through diet and exercise, Dr. Weil recommends the following approaches to PCOS:

 - Follow an anti-inflammatory diet

 - Avoid conventionally raised beef and dairy products, which may contain residues of estrogenic hormones used as growth promoters

 - Increase intake of whole soy foods, which contain isoflavones, substances that may help regulate hormone imbalances

-Exercise: Tieraona Low Dog, M.D., director of education for the Arizona Center for Integrative Medicine, says that PCOS is principally a metabolic problem and that many treatment approaches are similar to those for insulin resistance.
+Exercise: Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women’s health, says that PCOS is principally a metabolic problem and that many treatment approaches are similar to those for insulin resistance.
 For example, she says that exercise is "an absolute must - no exceptions!"
 This means exercising for at least 30 minutes every day.

 Traditional Chinese medicine: Consider working with a practitioner of TCM, who may recommend peony and licorice, two herbs that have been studied for PCOS.
 He or she may also recommend acupuncture.

 Supplements: Dr. Low Dog notes that a small study published in the July, 2007, issue of Fertility and Sterility showed that one-quarter to one-half teaspoon of cinnamon powder reduced insulin resistance in women with PCOS.